 Good afternoon everyone.
 I went down a deep rabbit hole that started with an email from Wells Fargo and ended with me finding details of Paze – a new digital wallet service from Zelle’s parent company (Early Warning Services).
 Follow me down the rabbit hole as I explain more about Paze.
 The journey began when I received this email from Wells Fargo about updates to the Online Access Agreement.
 I clicked the link to view the Summary of Changes to see if there was anything noteworthy.

-Good afternoon everyone, I hope your week is going well.
+Good afternoon, from rainy Northern California.
 Every year, I like to check out my stats from Google Analytics to see which blog posts were the most popular.
-I created 2 lists by looking at all blog posts written in 2020 and then I looked at which posts were read the most in 2020, but written in a previous year (#stayingpower).
-I will list the blog posts from top to bottom based on pageviews, share the original published date, and provide a short summary of each blog post.
-If you are curious, here were the most popular posts from 2019, 2018, 2017, and 2016.
+I created 2 lists by looking at all blog posts written in 2022 and then I looked at which posts were read the most in 2022, but written in previous years (#stayingpower).
+I will list the blog posts from top to bottom based on pageviews, share the original published date, and provide my thoughts or a short summary of each blog post.
+If you are curious, here were the most popular posts from 2016, 2017, 2018, 2019, 2020, and 2021.

 - Choose a New Design for your Discover It Credit Card – 159 Colorful Options Available (2/2/2022) – If you are tired of the standard Discover It Credit Card design, pick a new card design from 150+ options.
 This also helps if you have multiple Discover It cards so you can easily tell them apart.

 - The Era of Visa-Free Living in Mexico is Over (1/28/2022) – Tonei wrote this post and they covered the Visa changes that came to Mexico early last year.